 CYRUS Q. TOOSI, P.E., Assistant Director (Engineering), graduated from the University of Texas at Austin, in 1988, with a Bachelor of Science Degree in Civil Engineering.
 Mr. Toosi held a position with the City of Houston for two years prior to coming to Nashville.
 In 1990 he joined the Department as a hydraulic modeler, and as a flow monitoring, and planning specialist.
 He has since advanced to his present position of Assistant Director.
-He has 27 years of experience in the engineering of water and wastewater system.
+He has twenty nine years of experience in the engineering of water and wastewater system.
 He has created MWS' Master Water Plan, Asset Management Program, and Water Infrastructure Rehabilitation Program.
 He also currently serves as the Chief Engineer for the Department and also oversees the Overflow Abatement Program.
 He holds a Professional Engineering License in the State of Tennessee and is a member of the American Water Works Association and Water Environment Federation.

-HAL BALTHROP, P.E., Assistant Director (Repair and Maintenance of Distribution and Collection Systems), holds a Bachelor of Science Degree in Civil Engineering from Tennessee Technological University.
-He is a licensed Professional Engineer and the Department's State Licensed Collection System Manager and Water Distribution Manager.
-Mr. Balthrop also serves on the Tennessee Board of Architectural and Engineering Examiners, serves as State Chair of the Tennessee Water and Wastewater Agency Response Network, serves as Chair of the KY/TN AWWA Water Utility Committee on Legislative Issues and is a member of WEF, AWWA, TWWA, NACWA and TAUD.
+LEANNE B. SCOTT, P.E., Assistant Director (Repair and Maintenance of Distribution and Collection Systems), holds a Bachelor of Science Degree in Civil Engineering from Tennessee Technological University and a Master's Degree in Engineering Management from the University of Tennessee.
+She is a licensed Professional Engineer and the Department's State Licensed Collection System Manager and Water Distribution Manager.
+Ms. Scott serves as the Tennessee Delegate for the KY-TN Water Environment Association and serves on the Water Loss Committee for the KY-TN American Water Works Association.